Loopback by Strongloop : Getting started

 Loopback uses CLI to create an application.
 Run this command to create a loopback application:

-This will prompt you for several questions about the application, answer it carefully.
+This will prompt you to answer several questions about the application, answer it carefully.

 Write your application name, here I'm going to make a Hello World app.